rust-lang-ru/book/rustbook-en/src/ch04-01-what-is-ownership.md

 To illustrate the rules of ownership, we need a data type that is more complex than the ones we covered in the [“Data Types”][data-types]<!-- ignore -->
 section of Chapter 3.
-The types covered previously are all stored on the stack and popped off the stack when their scope is over, but we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.
+The types covered previously are all a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.
+But we want to look at data that is stored on the heap and explore how Rust knows when to clean up that data.

 We’ll use `String` as the example here and concentrate on the parts of `String` that relate to ownership.
 These aspects also apply to other complex data types,